Cue Biopharma, Inc. (NASDAQ:CUE) Expected to Post Quarterly Sales of $6.50 Million

-Brokerages expect Cue Biopharma, Inc. (NASDAQ:CUE) to report $6.50 million in sales for the current fiscal quarter, Zacks reports.
-Two analysts have made estimates for Cue Biopharma’s earnings, with estimates ranging from $2.16 million to $10.85 million.
-Cue Biopharma posted sales of $480,000.00 during the same quarter last year, which would suggest a positive year-over-year growth rate of 1,254.2%.
-The business is expected to announce its next earnings results on Tuesday, March 15th.
+Analysts predict that Cue Biopharma, Inc. (NASDAQ:CUE) will report $6.50 million in sales for the current fiscal quarter, Zacks reports.
+Two analysts have issued estimates for Cue Biopharma’s earnings, with the lowest sales estimate coming in at $2.16 million and the highest estimate coming in at $10.85 million.
+Cue Biopharma reported sales of $480,000.00 in the same quarter last year, which would suggest a positive year over year growth rate of 1,254.2%.
+The company is scheduled to report its next quarterly earnings results on Tuesday, March 15th.

 According to Zacks, analysts expect that Cue Biopharma will report full year sales of $13.19 million for the current fiscal year, with estimates ranging from $8.84 million to $17.54 million.
-For the next year, analysts forecast that the firm will report sales of $13.68 million.
-Zacks’ sales calculations are an average based on a survey of research analysts that that provide coverage for Cue Biopharma.
+For the next financial year, analysts forecast that the firm will post sales of $13.68 million.
+Zacks’ sales calculations are an average based on a survey of sell-side analysts that that provide coverage for Cue Biopharma.

-Cue Biopharma (NASDAQ:CUE) last posted its quarterly earnings results on Thursday, November 18th.
-The company reported ($0.41) earnings per share for the quarter, missing the consensus estimate of ($0.39) by ($0.02).
+Cue Biopharma (NASDAQ:CUE) last announced its quarterly earnings results on Thursday, November 18th.
+The company reported ($0.41) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.39) by ($0.02).
 Cue Biopharma had a negative net margin of 654.55% and a negative return on equity of 65.79%.

-In other news, CEO Daniel R. Passeri purchased 3,400 shares of the company’s stock in a transaction on Friday, September 24th.
-The stock was purchased at an average price of $14.72 per share, with a total value of $50,048.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Anish Suri sold 20,000 shares of Cue Biopharma stock in a transaction dated Thursday, September 23rd.
-The stock was sold at an average price of $15.23, for a total value of $304,600.00.
-The disclosure for this sale can be found here.
-10.55% of the stock is currently owned by company insiders.
+In other Cue Biopharma news, insider Anish Suri sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, September 23rd.
+The stock was sold at an average price of $15.23, for a total transaction of $304,600.00.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CEO Daniel R. Passeri bought 3,400 shares of Cue Biopharma stock in a transaction on Friday, September 24th.
+The shares were purchased at an average price of $14.72 per share, for a total transaction of $50,048.00.
+The disclosure for this purchase can be found here.
+Corporate insiders own 10.55% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Royal Bank of Canada increased its holdings in shares of Cue Biopharma by 998.0% in the first quarter.
-Royal Bank of Canada now owns 2,229 shares of the company’s stock worth $27,000 after buying an additional 2,026 shares during the period.
-Nisa Investment Advisors LLC increased its holdings in shares of Cue Biopharma by 990.0% in the second quarter.
-Nisa Investment Advisors LLC now owns 5,450 shares of the company’s stock worth $63,000 after buying an additional 4,950 shares during the period.
-BNP Paribas Arbitrage SA increased its holdings in shares of Cue Biopharma by 432.6% in the third quarter.
-BNP Paribas Arbitrage SA now owns 5,635 shares of the company’s stock worth $82,000 after buying an additional 4,577 shares during the period.
-Macquarie Group Ltd. increased its holdings in Cue Biopharma by 1,164.4% during the 3rd quarter.
-Macquarie Group Ltd. now owns 8,016 shares of the company’s stock valued at $117,000 after purchasing an additional 7,382 shares during the period.
-Finally, Metropolitan Life Insurance Co NY increased its holdings in Cue Biopharma by 109,587.5% during the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 8,775 shares of the company’s stock valued at $102,000 after purchasing an additional 8,767 shares during the period.
-Hedge funds and other institutional investors own 59.18% of the company’s stock.
+Several institutional investors have recently bought and sold shares of CUE.
+Royal Bank of Canada grew its stake in shares of Cue Biopharma by 998.0% in the 1st quarter.
+Royal Bank of Canada now owns 2,229 shares of the company’s stock worth $27,000 after buying an additional 2,026 shares during the last quarter.
+Nisa Investment Advisors LLC boosted its stake in Cue Biopharma by 990.0% during the 2nd quarter.
+Nisa Investment Advisors LLC now owns 5,450 shares of the company’s stock valued at $63,000 after purchasing an additional 4,950 shares during the last quarter.
+BNP Paribas Arbitrage SA boosted its stake in Cue Biopharma by 432.6% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 5,635 shares of the company’s stock valued at $82,000 after purchasing an additional 4,577 shares during the last quarter.
+Metropolitan Life Insurance Co NY boosted its stake in Cue Biopharma by 109,587.5% during the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 8,775 shares of the company’s stock valued at $102,000 after purchasing an additional 8,767 shares during the last quarter.
+Finally, Macquarie Group Ltd. boosted its stake in Cue Biopharma by 1,164.4% during the 3rd quarter.
+Macquarie Group Ltd. now owns 8,016 shares of the company’s stock valued at $117,000 after purchasing an additional 7,382 shares during the last quarter.
+Institutional investors own 59.18% of the company’s stock.

 Cue Biopharma, Inc is a clinical-stage biopharmaceutical company, which engages in the development of a novel and proprietary class of biologic drugs for the selective modulation of the human immune system to treat a broad range of cancers and autoimmune disorders.
 Its pipeline includes Immuno-oncology, CUE-100 framework, CUE-200 framework, and autoimmune disease.